Jack the Ripper in the Yorkshire Post Archives

 A hundred and twenty eight years ago The Yorkshire Post published reports of the notorious reign of terror that was taking place in London.

 Here we look at these chilling accounts and take a peek back into the fog shrouded streets of Victorian Whitechapel.

 The full detailed reports of the Jack the Ripper murders are very explicit and we hestitate to publish them here but they can be viewed at The British Newspaper Archive.

-Our second extract is from The Yorkshire Post and Leeds Intelligencer from Monday 10th September 1888.
+Our final extract is from The Yorkshire Post and Leeds Intelligencer from Saturday 10th November 1888.

-This is the account of the second of the five canonical ripper murders, that of Annie Chapman.
+This is the account of the final official Jack the Ripper murder, that of Mary Jane Kelly.

 To read the full reports of the Jack the Ripper murders and much more go to The British Newspaper Archive at http://www.britishnewspaperarchive.co.uk